braughtg/DCgit/UserStories.md

   - Pushes the changes to the remote repository on GitHub.
     - If _ForceLocal_ is specified, the GitHub repository is forced to mirror the local repository.
 1. The script terminates if:
-  - it is not running inside of an assignment directory.
+  - it is not running inside of the course directory.
+  - the _GitHubUserName_ does not have write permission for the remote assignment repository.
   - there are no local changes to commit.
   - there is a problem committing changed files and _ForceLocal_ is not specified.
-  - the assignment repository does not exist on GitHub.
-  - the _GitHubUserName_ does not have write permission for the remote assignment repository.
-  - there is a problem pushing committed changes and _ForceLocal_ is not specified.

 #### Getting a Copy of Partnered Work in Your GitHub
 1. Import repository into your GitHub as a __private__ repository.